schwingbat/punch-cli/README.md

 ]
 ```

 Thanks to the stateless and file-based nature of Punch, nothing actually runs in the background while punched in.
-You *can* `punch in` on one computer, `punch sync`, then `punch out` on another computer.
+You can `punch in` on one computer and `punch out` on another as long as both computers are configured to sync with the same S3 bucket.

 ## API

 ### Key
 - `<something>` is a required parameter.
 - `[something]` is an optional parameter.
-- `[*something] and [something...]` is a parameter that can include multiple words (`punch out this is all a comment` is equivalent to `punch out "this is all a comment"`).
+- `[*something] and [something...]` are parameters that can include multiple words (`punch out this is all a comment` is equivalent to `punch out "this is all a comment"`).

 ### Commands